 How it works

 We provide all the supplies you need until the animal can be returned to the shelter for adoption.
 You provide a shelter animal with a temporary home.
-The only thing a you need is a separate room (spare room, laundry room, bathroom, etc.) to quarantine the foster animal from other animals in your home.
+The necessary requirements are to have a separate room (spare room, laundry room, bathroom, etc.) to quarantine the foster animal from other animals in your home and a vehicle to transport the foster pet to and from the shelter as needed.

-If you live outside Winnipeg, you can still foster for us, as long as you’re able to transport your foster pets into the city for check-ups and supplies.
+If you live outside Winnipeg, you can still foster for us, if you’re able to transport your foster pets into the city for check-ups and supplies.

 - Common illnesses in cats and dogs, and how you can handle them as a foster parent